bgord/knowledge/css.md

 Yes, but you need to remember to remain modular, so any change in the first block cannot interefe with the second block.

 ---

+**What are the namespaces in BEM?**

+Namespaces are prefixes in form of:
+- `c-card` for a card _component_
+- `l-grid` for a layout of the page (margins/padding/positioning) of component elements

+It makes the component independent of the context it's used.
+There's no need to modify its styles to match every context.

+---

+---